- Edibles are food products infused with cannabis extract

 The industry of cannabis-infused goods is emerging; therefore, regulation within this industry is new.
 There is little to no known published research about how pathogens grow into cannabis extractions.
 It has become the responsibility of public health departments to protect consumers with existing research on foodborne disease risk that already exists.

-A total of 30 states allow the use medical marijuana.
-Of those, Washington, Alaska, Oregon, California, Nevada, Colorado, Maine, Vermont, Massachusetts, and the District of Columbia all regulate and allow adult and medical use of marijuana.
+A total of 33 states and territories allow the use medical marijuana.
+Of those, Washington, Alaska, Oregon, California, Nevada, Colorado, Illinois, Michigan, Maine, Vermont, Massachusetts, and the District of Columbia all regulate and allow adult and medical use of marijuana.
 The state of Colorado has since enforced new packaging and labeling rules as of October 1, 2017 in order to promote public health and safety, educate the public, and raise awareness in better identifying marijuana products.

 On the federal level, marijuana remains classified as a Schedule I substance under the Controlled Substances Act, which means that it is considered to have a high potential for dependency and no accepted medical use.
 However, the Obama Administration encouraged prosecutors not to prosecute people for distributing marijuana for medical use in accordance with state law in 2009.

 Medical Benefits/Adverse Side Effects